XML RSSGet our feed

 (Queens, New York, USA)

-Thaanks for such a great question about David and Jonathan.
-When people read the Old Testament, they tend to read into scripture, their own understanding from the twenty first century.
+Thanks for such a great question about David and Jonathan.
+Today when people read the Bible, they tend to read into scripture their own view from the twenty first century, instead of thinking about the ancient context and what scripture meant to the people who first heard it.

-So when people read Leviticus 18:22 and 20:13, where we are told that a man should not lie with a man, people assume its talking about homosexuality.
-They further assume that God demands the death penalty for homosexuals.
+So when people read Leviticus 18:22 and 20:13, where we are told that a man should not lie with a man, people assume it's talking about being gay.
+They further assume that God demands the death penalty for gays.
 Nothing could be further from the truth.
-Here are the verses people so often misinterpret.
+Here are the verses people so often misinterpret because they ignore context.

 "Thou shalt not lie with mankind, as with womankind: it is abomination." -Leviticus 18:22